LumeWeb/indexd/doc/rfc/012_metadata_store.md

 relation between these blobs of metadata and slabs that the indexer knows of.
-This severely limits the capability of the store as the indexer can't perform searches on this data, but the client can add any necessary complexity client-side while the metadata store serves as a pure backup mechanism.
+This severely limits the capability of the store as the indexer can't perform searches on this data, but the client can add any necessary complexity client-side while the metadata store serves purely as a backup mechanism.

 ## The Store